MarekMue/Platformer/README.md

 * Added a win screen

 Features implemented from tutorial:
-* Sprite system that changes depending on input
+* Animated sprite system that changes depending on input
 * Working tileset
 * Rooms
 * Background and Foreground objects